DallasUrbanists/calendar-read-api/README.md

 - Cycling: 🔗 https://teamup.com/ksx2smu7tokivw5ifo
 - Mobility (Public Transit + Cycling): 🔗 https://teamup.com/kspuvu3mhinhbtagjw
 - Housing: 🔗 https://teamup.com/kshpcmnsqe9bqsu49c

+> [!WARNING]
+> If we collect events automatically from your website calendar (like Dallas Bicycle Coalition's), please contact Hexel before switching to the embedded community calendar.
+Our automatic collection system needs your events to appear consistently on your website.
+Any changes to your calendar page might prevent us from finding your events.

 ## Questions & Answers